Active Multi-Object Exploration and Recognition via Tactile Whiskers: Autonomous Tactile Exploration

 \subsection{Policy Design}

-Proposition 2 defined the basic framework of the algorithm proposed.
-We implemented this algorithm by a finite state machine with two states: 1) Object Searching (OS), and 2) Contour Tracing (CT).
-The robot starts in object searching (OS) state until a contact event occurs.
-Then, the robot switches to contour tracing to acquire contact points, until the contour tracing path is closed.
-After that, the state machine transfers back to object searching (OS) to search for the next object.
+Proposition 2 defined the basic framework of the algorithm proposed. {\revcolor{red}We implemented this algorithm by a finite state machine with two states: OS and CT.
+The robot starts in OS state to search objects until a contact event occurs.
+Then, the robot switches to CT to acquire contact points by tracing the object contour.
+Once the contour tracing path is closed, the state machine transfers back to OS to search for the next object.
+The overall process is detailed in Alg.~\ref{alg:statemachine}.}